dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     The pod names will be different in your environment since they are automatically generated.

+These 3 pods now make up our application.
+OpenShift will load balance incoming traffic between them.
-When you log on to one of the new instances you will see they have no data.
+However, when you log on to one of the new instances you will see they have no data.

 &#8680; Log on to one of the new containers: